AdobeDocs/marketo.it-IT/help/marketo/product-docs/mobile-marketing/push-notifications/delete-mobile-push-notification.md

 ![](assets/image2015-4-22-18-3a42-3a36.png)

-1. Trova e seleziona la notifica push mobile.
+1. Trova e seleziona la notifica push per dispositivi mobili.

    ![](assets/image2015-4-22-18-3a43-3a21.png)